 Whittington’s daughter Sally and her husband, William Tingle became the next owners.
 The Tingle’s are likely responsible for adding the stucco finish to the exterior—an additional detail said to reflect wealth and prominence in the mid-1800’s.
 The property remained in Tingle hands until Sarah died in 1874.
 She transferred the property to her son Eugene, who within a few months of his mother’s passing, sold it to Hugh Sanders Stevenson.

-The property remained with the Stevenson family until 1906, when Ella H. Riggin of Los Angeles bought it—making her the first “come here,”owner—a designation Snow Hill locals use fondly to describe those who move from other areas, although with the Eastern Shore dialect, it sounds more like “come ere.”
+The property remained with the Stevenson family until 1906, when Ella H. Riggin of Los Angeles bought it—making her the first “come here” owner—a designation Snow Hill locals use fondly to describe those who move from other areas, although with the Eastern Shore dialect, it sounds more like “come ere.”
 John Warner Staton became the owner who would re-name the property Chanceford.
-Subsequent Chanceford turned into a Bed & Breakfast business in 1986, now owned by Doug and Fran Wight.
+Subsequent Chanceford turned into a Bed & Breakfast business in 1986, now owned by Shae and Matthew Von Marsh.